p-sto/presentations/python_under_the_hood_2020_v2.md

 Small changes in input values produces big change in input.
 Good hash functions provide small probability of collisions.

-Hash ca be used for comparisons:
+Hash can be used for comparisons:
 ```python
 hash(1) == hash(1.0)
 ```